elesto-dao/elesto/docs/Explanation/ADR/adr-003-did.md

 When any data (for example, W3C Verifiable Credentials) is associated with Cosmos DIDs, sharing that data would also impose sharing the on-chain data graph (for example, transaction history) of the blockchain account that controls the DID.

-Using personally identifiable information as DID Method-specific identifiers (for example, account name alice) discloses personal information every time the DID is shared with a counterparty.
-This specification DOES NOT endorse the use of identifiers that correlates to human beings or other sensible subjects.
+Using personally identifiable information as DID Method-specific identifiers (for example, account name Alice) discloses personal information every time the DID is shared with a counterparty.
+This specification DOES NOT endorse the use of identifiers that correlate to human beings or other sensible subjects.

 ## Security Considerations